Gianluca-G98/Biomedical_segmentation_auto/README.md

 - **verbose:** is for debugging, leave it at zero

 # 2) Postprocessing
-To postprocess your prediction, simply run the *postprocess.ipynb* notebook.
+To post-process your prediction, simply run the *postprocess.ipynb* notebook.
 The *config_postproc* at the beginning will allow you to choose the parameters to use.
-I'll briefly explain now the meaning of the included parameters.
+I'll briefly explain now the meaning of the included parameters and folder.

 **Parameters:**
 - **m_area_trsh:** minimum area that a region must have in order not to be discarded
 - **m_intensity_trsh:** all regions that have an average intensity in the nuclei channel lower than this threshold are discarded
 - **round_n_trsh:** nuclei channel threshold, used to obtain the "prediction" mask of nuclei
 - **n_area_trsh:** minimum area that the "predicted" nucleus must have, for a given microglia, in order not to be discarded
 - **n_erosion:** number of times we want to apply erosion after post-processing.
 The higher this parameter, the more likely the cells are detached, but at the same time we worsen the morphology.
-The output image obtained after erosion can be thought of as a "guide" to identify the central part of the cell
+The output image obtained after erosion can be thought of as a "guide" to identifying the central part of the cell

 **Folders:**
 - **out_preprocessed_npy:** directory where the preprocessed data in .npy format is located